Instructor: Manmohan Chandraker

 Email: mkchandraker [AT] eng [DOT] ucsd [DOT] edu

-The course will consist of lectures by the instructor on concepts for domain adaptation and applications in computer vision, as well as presentations by students on an assigned paper.
-Students will be required to do a project on a focused topic.
+Students will be required to do a mini-project or write a critical analysis on a focused topic.
 Wide flexibility is available for the choice of topic, but should be discussed with the instructor beforehand.
-The instructor can also provide a topic.
-Projects should be in groups of four.
-The best projects may consist of conceptual development or practical implementation that pushes the boundaries of the state-of-art.
+The best analyses or projects may consist of conceptual development, or a practical implementation that builds upon the topics discussed in class.